fhtw-beni-team-projects/swarc/arc42/arc42-project.md

 really mean quality goals for the architecture.
 Don’t confuse them with project goals.
 They are not necessarily identical.

-Consider this overview of potential topics (based upon the ISO 25010 standard):

-![Categories of Quality
-Requirements](images/01_2_iso-25010-topics-EN.drawio.png)

 <div class="formalpara-title">

 **Motivation**